Tachytaenius/tachy-guns/readme.md

 ## Releasing

 As said above, the version is modified after release.
-All content packs are packaged with their dependencies as a ready-to-install single `raw/` directory, and added to the releases page along with a copy of the repository.
+All root content packs are packaged with their dependencies as a ready-to-install single `raw/` directory, and added to the releases page along with a copy of the repository.

 ## Installation